solidi/writing/39-interview-well-for-your-next-incredible-engineering-role.md

 Now that we discussed the interviewing principles, let's talk about committing to landing a new role.

 **Interviewing is a commitment.** In my own experience, interviews can take months of dedication before landing your first or next role.
 Success comes with discipline and practice.
-Commit to the fact that it is an outcome-based goal.
 The search ends as you start the new job. *Getting there is a journey*.
 Work in short increments daily.
-The commitment is essential to achieving success!
+Commitment is essential to achieving success!

 **Know about the companies you apply to.** Take a look at their social media presence as well as previous employee reviews - i.e., Glassdoor.
 Make sure these are places you can see yourself working.
 Knowing the perceived company culture is essential.
 Look for red flags such as large amounts of employees leaving at once, frequent turnover, a weak business model, and a volatile stock price.
 Seek the right parts that lead to high employee satisfaction, including mentorship, learning while delivering software, and room for career growth.

 **Consistent procession and tracking of applications.** After you commit, as each day goes by, apply to companies that align with your values and advancement.
 Consistently post your resume.
 Track your progress with a [Kanban board](https://en.wikipedia.org/wiki/Kanban_board), or a spreadsheet, so no application goes untracked.
 Do not be afraid to apply to jobs you *can fail at* or if the *skill sets do not precisely match*!

-**Sources are everywhere.** Whether it’s through friends, your university campus, LinkedIn, or your favorite tech blog, opportunities are highly available.
+**Sources are everywhere.** Whether it’s through friends, your university campus, Internet, or your favorite tech blog, opportunities are highly available.
 Seek channels to post in, and spread out consistently.
 A variation of subscriptions can increase your chance for the next role.
 But don’t stop there!
 Most importantly, lean on the power of networks of friends and colleagues to find the next opportunity.
 Ask those you have relationships with.
 They may open the door to an opportunity not seen.

 ## Once Interviewing Starts